Scarlet Red Maple (Acer Rubrum)

 A mature Scarlet Red Maple, commonly found in zones 3-9, grows to a height of 30-50 feet, a spread of 25-35 feet, and is located in soil conditions ranging from arid to moist, but not alkaline.
 While this maple is one of the most widespread deciduous trees in America, an autumn walk, especially in New England, is going to reveal an encounter with a sea of colors - the Scarlet Red Maple undoubtedly being among them.

-While true to its name, this tree is known as much for its scarlet display as for its softer, deeper reds.
-All parts of this peacock show off varying hues of red, except for the trunk, which is a light gray that darkens with maturity.
+True to its name, this tree is known for its scarlet display for its softer, deeper reds.
+All parts of this peacock show off varying hues of red, except for the trunk, a light gray that darkens with maturity.